mortenivar/Jed-modes/README.lua.txt

      being shown in window.
 Also works with interactive scripts.
      It only works with the terminal version of Jed.

-   - Jumping up and down between keyword levels.
+   - jumping up and down between keyword levels.

-   - Color highlighting of code lines containing errors/warnings if the luacheck program is installed.
+   - color highlighting of code lines containing errors/warnings if the luacheck program is installed.

+   - menu with quick access to functions defined in the buffer.

                                 Installation:

 Either copy the lua.sl file to the Jed library dircetory, overwriting the version that ships with Jed or better yet, do something like this: